 Whether you practice product-led growth, top-down sales, or some mix of both (hint: it's almost always this last one,) at some point you'll need to become enterprise-ready.

 What does it mean to be enterprise-ready?
-As you start to talk to bigger organizations, you'll hear more requirements that extend out of the realm of the core product requests you've heard hearing from the rest of your customer base to date.
+As you start to talk to bigger organizations, you'll gather more requirements that extend out of the realm of the core product requests you've heard from the rest of your customer base to date.
 These new "enterprise-ready" requirements tend to fit into two major buckets.

 - Security.
 What you need to play ball with these new enterprise customers.
 There are a few standard requirements you'll see all enterprise customers ask of all SaaS vendors, such as SSO, two-factor authentication, and SOC2 compliance.
-(Note: Keep in mind that though it's often enterprise customers that prioritize this work on your roadmap, your non-enterprise users will need them, too.
-If you only support SSO on your enterprise plan, you're asking your smaller customers to pay more just to stay secure.
-Stay off the wall of shame.)

 For many product teams enterprise-ready work can feel like a chore.
 It's not core to the product.
 The requirements sound different for each enterprise buyer.
 You have to sift through ancient documentation just to understand what it is you need to do.